Eilean Donan Castle Visitor Guide

 1: Take a walk along the shores of Loch Duich and Loch Long to see more gorgeous scenery.
 There are dozens more walking trails in the area so I recommend subscribing to OS Maps which has downloadable routes on the OS Maps app.

-2: If you’re on a sightseeing tour in the area you might like to visit Ullapool which is a quaint wee village located in one of the most picturesque regions of Scotland.
+2: If you’re on a sightseeing tour in the area, I recommend taking a drive to Ullapool which is a quaint village located in another picturesque area.

-3: This castle seems to be on the itinerary of every coach tour in Scotland.
-Get there early or prepare to be swarmed by crowds.
+3: This castle seems to be on the itinerary of every coach tour in Scotland, so get there early to avoid the crowds.
 September to April are the best months for a quiet visit.

-As you walk through each room you can’t fail to be impressed by the traces of clan history dotted about in every nook and cranny, and it’s easy to forget that these buildings were only reconstructed from a pile of ruins a hundred years ago.
+As you walk through each room of the castle, you can’t fail to be impressed by the traces of clan history dotted about in every nook and cranny, and it’s easy to forget that these buildings were only reconstructed from a pile of ruins less than a hundred years ago.

 You’re free to wander around the castle at your own pace (there’s no obligatory tour, thankfully) and while it’s not exactly the biggest attraction in Scotland I’d plan at least two to three hours for your visit.

-If you have the time during your visit you should wait until dusk and watch the colours of the setting sun bounce off the loch as it fades into the landscape.
+After exploring the castle, you can take a leisurely walk around the island of Eilean Donan and enjoy the panoramic views of the Highland scenery.
+It’s stunning at any time, but especially so at dusk when you can watch the colours of the setting sun bounce off the loch as it fades into the landscape.
 It’s spine-tingling stuff.

-Tourists are well catered for during their visit with a bright and modern visitor centre on the far side of the entrance bridge which also houses an excellent restaurant along with a gift shop that sells Clan MacRae souvenirs.
+Tourists are well catered for during their visit with a bright and modern visitor centre on the far side of the entrance bridge which also houses a restaurant along with a gift shop that sells Clan MacRae souvenirs.

 If you really fall in love with Eilean Donan then you can even hold your wedding there for the ultimate romantic day, and there are self-catering apartments just a couple of minutes away if you fancy staying nearby for a relaxing break.